Roman/Red

 Roman/Red (Rooms/rood) is the nickname for a period in Dutch politics between approximately 1945 and 1958.
 This period was characterized by coalitions between the Catholic and social-democratic parties in the Netherlands and Belgium.
 "Roman" refers to the parties with Roman Catholic affiliation, and "red" refers to the colour associated with social democrats.
 During the Roman/Red period, the Catholic People's Party (KVP) and the social-democratic Labour Party (PvdA) formed the core of several 'Roman/Red' cabinets, led primarily by Willem Drees.

 After the Catholic KVP merged with two Protestant parties to form the non-denominational Christian Democratic Appeal (CDA) in 1980, the term has been used less frequently in Dutch politics.
-In Belgian politics, the term is still used to describe cabinets made up out of the Catholic Christian Democratic & Flemish party (CD&V) and Humanist Democratic Centre (cdH) and the social-democratic Socialist Party Different (SP.A) and Socialist Party (PS).
+In Belgian politics, the term is still used to describe cabinets made up out of the predominantly Catholic Christian Democratic & Flemish party (CD&V) and Humanist Democratic Centre (cdH) and the social-democratic Socialist Party Different (SP.A) and Socialist Party (PS).

 The German equivalent is the Grand coalition.